 boolean trackEvent = client.track("user", "page_load_time");

-// If you would like to associate a value to an event
+// Associate value to an event

 boolean trackEvent = client.track("TRAFFIC_TYPE", "EVENT_TYPE", VALUE);